IN THIS ARTICLE

 Skin care routine for mild dandruff:

-Skin care routine for moderate dandruff:
+Skin care routine for moderate or severe dandruff:

 Patient Comments & Reviews